Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Supplemental Material for

-\FloatBarrier To exclude the nonlocality of the measurements as source of the observed oscillatory behavior, \fig \ref{fig_Rasa_MR_2-terminal} exhibits the 2-terminal resistivity $\rho_{xx}$ (source = high voltage and drain = low voltage) as a function of the applied magnetic field for sample F at $2\,\text{K}$.
+To exclude the 4-terminal setup of the measurements as source of the observed oscillatory behavior, \fig \ref{fig_Rasa_MR_2terminal} exhibits the 2-terminal resistivity $\rho_{xx}$ (source = high voltage and drain = low voltage) as a function of the applied magnetic field for sample F at $2\,\text{K}$.
 The inset shows the oscillations $\tilde{\rho}_{xx}$ for $\mu_0 H \leq 5\,\text{T}$.
-A \gls{fft} spectrum thereof puts $F\approx 195\,\text{T}$, consistent with the nonlocal value.
+A \gls{fft} spectrum thereof puts $F\approx 195\,\text{T}$, consistent with the 4-terminal value.

 In \fig \ref{fig_Hall_supp}, the Hall voltage as a function of the applied magnetic field for samples F and X1 at $2\,\text{K}$ is reported.
 The employed fit is:

 with $A_i$ positive prefactors and $\text{sgn}(.)$ denoting the signum function.
 The linear slope component $A_1$ is relevant for the extraction of $n$.
 The parameters $A_0$ and $A_2$ account for the longitudinal transport intermix. $A_m$ models a general non-linear Hall mechanism with power $m$. \g{sdh} oscillations are not considered, as they are not relevant for establishing the proper $A_1$ value.
 The extracted values for $n$ are $n_\text{F} = [(2.243\pm0.002)\times10^{20}]\,\text{cm}^{-3}$ and $n_\text{X1} = [(2.670\pm0.001)\times10^{20}]\,\text{cm}^{-3}$ respectively.
 The given errors are solely the ones originating from the fit, neglecting errors made by assuming \eq \ref{eq_Hall}.